luxeon/user-service-demo/README.md

 ### Error Handling

 The error response structure has been simplified to accelerate development.
 For a production environment, it is recommended to implement a more comprehensive error response strategy that includes unique error codes, detailed context, and links to documentation to improve client-side error handling and debugging.

+### User Deletion

+For simplicity, users are physically deleted from the database.
+In a real-world application, a soft-delete approach (e.g., using a `deleted` flag) is often preferred to preserve data history and integrity.